Quick Start¶

 # 1. Run Kanopi quality checks

-# (commands automatically use ddev composer scripts)
+# (skills automatically use ddev composer scripts)

 /coverage-analyzer # Uses ddev cypress-run